 Figure 7.5 displays the results of the third model.
 The orange shaded areas are the hacks and the blue shaded areas are the non-hack.
 The orange triangles represent the hacks classified values whereas the blue squares represent the non-hack classified values.
+WHAT DOES THIS MEAN?
+IS THIS GOOD OR BAD?
+WHAT SHOULD A READER TAKE AWAY FROM LOOKING AT THIS FIGURE?

 7.3 Support-Vector Machine Results